Online Adversarial Knowledge Distillation for Graph Neural Networks: Method

 where $T$ is a hyper-parameter known as temperature.
 The higher $T$ leads to more significant softened effect.

-Besides output logits, the teacher intermediate layers also encoded highly representative knowledge to the given dataset, which may be potential to boost the student performance further.
-Many works has been proposed to match the raw or transformed hidden layers.
-For example, Fitnet \cite{romero2014fitnets} randomly selects one hidden layer from both teacher network and student network and minimize their mean square error (MSE) loss:
+Besides output logits, the teacher networks' intermediate layers also encoded highly representative knowledge to the given dataset, which may be potential to boost the students performance further.
+Many works have been proposed to match the raw or transformed hidden layers.
+For example, Fitnet \citep{romero2014fitnets} randomly selects a hidden layer from both teacher network and student network and minimize their mean square error (MSE) loss:

 where $r(\cdot)$ is a dimension transformation operator such as Multi-Layer Perception.